datryx-Q/practical-syslog/chapters/05-buffering-and-queues.md

 Buffering and queues determine whether those logs survive failure.

 Without queues, logging systems are fragile.
-With queues, they become resilient—but only if configured correctly.
+With queues, they become resilient, but only if configured correctly.

 ---